 All students are aware of the privileges they have and therefore also their responsibility to support those not as fortunate as themselves.
-Following the Biblical teaching in Luke 12:48 "From everyone who has been given much, much will be demanded."
+The school follows the Biblical teaching in Luke 12:48 "From everyone who has been given much, much will be demanded."
 Support for local, national and international charities is an integral part of the school life.